Cristopher Núñez

-Cristopher Antonio Núñez González (born 8 December 1997) is a Costa Rican professional footballer who plays as a midfielder for Cartaginés and the Costa Rica national team.
+Cristopher Antonio Núñez González (born 8 December 1997) is a Costa Rican professional footballer who plays as a midfielder for Super League Greece club Atromitos, on loan from Cartaginés, and the Costa Rica national team.

 Club career

 In June 2021, Núñez left his native Costa Rica and joined Greek Super League side Lamia.
 In July 2022 he signed a contract extension with the club through 2025.

 International career

 A Costa Rica international since 2020, in June 2023 Núñez was named to the 24-man squad for the 2023 CONCACAF Gold Cup.